tomaszkingukrol/async-data-flow/README.md

 ## Introduction
 As an example, common data flow process is devided to three components:
-> Data Flow Source - get data from sources
+- Data Flow Source - get data from sources

-> Data Flow Transform - e.g: merge data from multiple sources, transform data, split data to multiple destinations
+- Data Flow Transform - e.g: merge data from multiple sources, transform data, split data to multiple destinations

-> Data Flow Destination - write data to destinations
+- Data Flow Destination - write data to destinations

-To configure this you can defien tuples:
+To configure this you can define tuples:

-    from asyncdataflow import DataFlow

     data_flow_source = (source_1, source_2, source_3)
     data_flow_transform = data_transformation_function
     data_flow_destination = (destination_1, destination_2)

     data_flow_definition = (data_flow_source, data_flow_transform, data_flow_destination)

+- data_flow_source is a tuple defining concurrent Data Flow Source components, each element must be Callable object, async or sync, commonly resposible for I/O reading operations
-data_flow_transform is not a tuple and represent more common situation where data transformation can be processed in single synchronous function (do not need I/O operation specyfic to asyncio processing)
+- data_flow_transform is not a tuple and represent more common situation where data transformation can be processed in single synchronous function (do not need I/O operation specyfic to asyncio processing)
+- data_flow_destination is a tuple defining concurrent Data Flow Destination components, each eleemnt must be Callable object, async or sync, commonly resposible for I/O writing operations

 To execute DataFlow and pass initial parameters:

+    from asyncdataflow import DataFlow

     dataflow = DataFlow(data_flow_definition)
     params = {'param_1': ..., 'param_2': ...}
     result = dataflow(params)